zacharybaca/TheBreakRoom/README.md

 <!-- markdownlint-enable MD033 -->

-The backend server for Nine2Five, a social platform designed for workers in retail, customer service, and other public-facing roles.
+The backend server for The Breakroom, a social platform designed for workers in retail, customer service, and other public-facing roles.
 The application provides a space where users can share their daily experiences, vent frustrations, and seek advice from peers who understand the challenges of working the 9-to-5 grind.

 ## Table of Contents